Installation

 Azure Blob Storage

-A standard general storage account type is required in order to support block blobs.
+A standard general storage account type is required to support block blobs.

 The bufd